Liquid-Surf/solid-compound/docs/milestones.md

 ### Data Migration

   - Migration of data however it is stored using solid pod migrator
     - replace our internal webId with an external one ( could be a PR to the pod migrator )

--
   - Testing

+### Solid Support for RemoteStorage.js

+ - Impove RemoteStorage.js to add Solid as a storage option alongside Google Drive and Dropbox

 ## Documentation